shopware/dive/README.md

 myCanvasWrapper.appendChild(dive.Canvas); // <-- reference DIVE canvas
 ```

-To interact with your newly created D.I.V.E. instance you have to perform actions via DIVECommunication.
+To interact with your newly created DIVE instance you have to perform actions via DIVECommunication.
 For further information, see [Actions](#actions).
 ```ts
 const dive = new DIVE();